CBI auctions +$280 million in forex on Wednesday - Shafaq News

 CBI auctions +$280 million in forex on Wednesday

-Shafaq News/ The Central Bank of Iraq’s (CBI) sales of the US dollar surpassed $280 million in the currency auction on Wednesday.
+Shafaq News/ The Iraqi Central Bank's (CBI) sales of the US dollar surpassed $280 million in the currency auction on Wednesday.

 The Bank covered these transactions at a base exchange rate of 1,310 IQD per dollar for documentary credits, international settlements of electronic cards, and foreign transfers, while the rate stood at 1,305 IQD per dollar for cash transactions.